Wolf Lake: Episodes

 The first five episodes of Wolf Lake aired on CBS in September–October 2001, before CBS pulled the series from the air.
 The series later was reaired on UPN, with the final four episodes debuting on UPN in April–May 2002.

 Broadcast

 ITV bought the rights to show the series in the United Kingdom.
 In August 2006, the Sci Fi Channel bought the syndication rights to reair the series in the United States.

 Home media

 The series was made available on DVD in 2012.

 Reception

+On Rotten Tomatoes, the series has an aggregated score of 20% based on 2 positive and 8 negative critic reviews.
+The website’s consensus reads: "Wolf Lake's ill-defined story and uninvolving sense of mystery make it a yawn-inducing watch."

 While Ron Wertheimer of The New York Times said it was "a promisingly quirky pilot", Variety's Michael Speier remarked that it "sometimes works as high drama but sometimes comes off as extremely silly".

 While the series was poorly rated, it received two Emmy nominations, for Outstanding Main Title Design and Outstanding Main Title Theme Music.